stuntrider123/EnglishChattingMusic/README.md

-### Not recommended for deploy, bcz lots of code linked to my personal profile hehe, kang this repo if u still want to deploy this repo, or not? its all up to you
+### Not recommended for deploy, bcz lots of code linked to my personal profile hehe, kang this repo if u still want to deploy it, or not? its all up to you

 [![MUSICBOT LOGO](https://telegra.ph/file/11100db05aaad2a2aef9b.jpg)](https://t.me/justDzL )